"If ever there was a product that 'does what it says on the tin', then this is surely one of them. Fantastic!"

 2. The SMTP settings for the Outgoing Server are:

-3. The "Incoming Authentication" and "SMTP Authentication" settings should be "OAuth-Microsoft".
-A password is not required.
+3. The "Incoming Authentication" and "SMTP Authentication" settings should be set to "OAuth-Microsoft".
+OAuth does not use a password.
 Instead a web page will open in your browser that prompts you to permit Round-Robin Mailer access to your email account.

 4. Set Incoming Encryption to "Required".
 Set Outgoing Encryption to "Required".